 MulticoreParam uses 'forked' processes with 'copy-on-change' semantics - memory is only copied when it is changed.
 This makes it very efficient to invoke compared to other back-ends.

-A subtle cost, though, is that R's garbage collector runs periodically, and 'marks' memory as in use.
+There are several important caveats to using MulticoreParam.
+Forked processes are not available on Windows.
+Some environments, e.g., RStudio, do not work well with forked processes, assuming that R code evaluation is single-threaded.
+Some external resources, e.g., access to files or data bases, maintain state in a way that assumes the resource is accessed only by a single thread.
+A subtle cost is that R's garbage collector runs periodically, and 'marks' memory as in use.
 This effectively triggers a copy of the marked memory.
 R's generational garbage collector is triggered at difficult-to-predict times; the effect in a long-running forked process is that the memory is eventually copied.
 See this post for additional details.

-Based on facilities originally implemented in the multicore package and subsequently the parallel package in base R.
+MulticoreParam is based on facilities originally implemented in the multicore package and subsequently the parallel package in base R.